FelicityHughes/utilities/README.md

 ### About
-This is a set of small shell scripts used to simplify common tasks, like keeping Homebrew up-to-date (Mac only), keeping Ruby up-to-date, decoding Amazon Kinesis data blocks and verifying the integrity of downloaded files.
+This is a set of small shell scripts used to simplify common tasks, like keeping Homebrew (Mac only), Python Installed Packages (PIP) & Ruby up-to-date, decoding Amazon Kinesis data blocks and verifying the integrity of downloaded files.

 Instructions for each script are at the top of the file.
 Simply run each script without arguments - if arguments are required, a usage string will be printed to